A Year of Health, Happiness, and Feeling Like ‘Home’ Is Less of an Abstract Concept

 My Little One and I

 Yesterday’s photo shoot with Devin Mitchell (Veteran Vision Project photographer) went so well, I wanted to share my feelings about it.
 I won’t divulge exactly how the photo was laid out, although I did discuss it with my local peer group (perks for those who work with me and for whom I work for) because this is such a big deal for us.
 Devin did a fantastic job putting the finishing touches on my general concept.
-The photo above is an after shot my husband took of Avery and I.
+The photo above is an after shot my husband took of our daughter and I.

 In encouraging others to participate as models, let me say, Devin does not direct how something should look or feel.
 His interest and his heart are for allowing your message [whatever it may be] to shine.
 I indicated what room we would be photographed in, the items I was interested in having in the shot, and I picked my uniform, my civilian dress, and my daughter’s clothes.
 Devin managed the logistics for us, because he has the eyes as the photographer on where things (and us) had to be moved to make best use of our space.
 He listens and he notices.
 He found a better arrangement for our artifacts I had not considered as I was looking through the situation as the subject and how controlled I see my everyday life.